Israel returns 15 more Palestinian bodies to Gaza as first phase of ceasefire nears end

 The U.N. reported that Indonesia had been the fifth-largest uniformed personnel contributor, deploying 2,731 individuals on peacekeeping operations as of September.

+Katz and chief of staff Lt.
+Gen Eyal Zamir have exchanged jabs in recent days over the defense minister’s decision to impose an external review on the military's internal investigation of its conduct on Oct.
+7, 2023, following the Hamas attack.

+Katz is a Netanyahu loyalist, under whose leadership the Israeli government has long resisted an investigation into what went wrong that day.

-Magdy reported from Cairo, Egypt.
+Frankel reported from Jerusalem and Magdy reported from Cairo, Egypt.
 AP writer Suzan Fraser contributed from Ankara, Turkey.
-AP writer Niniek Karmini contributed from Jakarta, Indonesia.
+Associated Press writer Niniek Karmini contributed from Jakarta, Indonesia.